RBVI/ChimeraX/docs/devel/dependencies.rst

 * chrpath - used for setting RPATH in linux ChimeraX executable
 * imex - boilerplate for exporting symbols from C/C++ libraries
 * libtool - used when building Qt from source (only done for debugging)
-* p7zip - used to unpack *.xz source distributions Python, libtheora, libogg, libvpx, x264 on Mac

 Packages from PyPi used to do builds
 ------------------------------------